mighdoll/peg_opt/README.md

 They compile PEG grammars to a tiny state machine.
 I imagine we'd compile to JavaScript.

-[Peggy.js](https://peggyjs.org/) compiles PEG to JavaScript, but seems overbuilt for our purposes.
-Its generated parsers seem pretty big and its compiler is also large, which makes it difficult to adopt for code size constrained environments.
-Let's see if we can find something smaller and simpler.

 ## Installing

 Install pnpm if you haven't.
 On mac with homebrew: